Top activities in Marmaris

 Set between two peninsulas in the Aegean Sea—Bodrum to the north and Datça in the south—and hemmed in by the dramatic sea cliffs, sandy coves and rocky islands of the Gulf of Gökova (also known as the Ceramic Gulf) make up some of the most picturesque landscapes of Turkey’s (officially the Republic of Türkiye) famous Turquoise Coast.

 Jutting out of the southern coast of the Datça Peninsula and into the Mediterranean Sea, the mountainous Bozburun Peninsula is renowned for its tranquil sandy beaches, ancient cities, and lively nightlife, making it a popular stop for yacht cruises and jeep safaris from Bodrum or Fethiye.

-Bayir Village is a small town on the Bozburun Peninsula in southwestern Turkey.
+Bayir Village is a small town on the Bozburun Peninsula in southwestern Turkey (officially the Republic of Türkiye).
 It is built on top of the ancient city of Syrna, and it is believed that the town's mosque sits on top of the temple of Asklepios, the god of health, although there are no traces of the temple today.
 Just outside the village you will find ruins from the ancient city.
 There is an acropolis, pieces of the old city walls, some gravestones, and the remains of a few other structures.
 Another big attraction in Bayir is a 2,300 year old tree called Old Plane Tree.
 It is said to bring good luck and extend your life if you circle it three times.
 There are several cafes near the tree where you can sample the local food and drink some tea.
 There are also a few shops where you can buy local honey

 Bayir Village is often included on jeep safari tours to various villages in the area.
 Bayir is located on top of a hill which provides spectacular views of the village and the surrounding peninsula.
 This small town will show visitors a glimpse into traditional Turkish village life.